azat-co/practicalnode/chapter4/chapter4.md

       li= tag
 ```

-In this case, our Node.js script needs to hydrate, or populate, this template with the following data:
+In this case, our Node.js script needs to *hydrate*, or populate, this template with the following data:

-- `title`: string
+- `title`: String
-- `body`: string
+- `tags`: Array
-- `author`: string
+- `body`: String
-- `tags`: array
+- `author`: String

 We can extract these variables from multiple sources (databases, file systems, user input, tassology, and so on).
 For example, in the `pug-example.js` file, we use hard-coded values for `title`, `author`, `tags`, but pass through a command-line argument for `body` using `process.argv[2]`: